Impetus/couverture/README.md

 > For Jacoco:

-> 1.Before running this tool, make sure jacoco.xml is present at the following location in your module: service/target/site/jacoco.xml If not, follow below steps :
+> 1. Before running this tool, make sure coverage xmls are present in the target folders like service/target/site/jacoco.xml If not,

-> a.
-Make the necessary additions in pom.xml at service/pom.xml (you can find the changes in additions folder in tool)

-> 2.CodeCoverageTool is a maven project, do a mvn install and then run it as java project.

-> 3.Go to the com.codecoverage.runner package and run to the RunCodeCoverage java class.
+> 2. To run the project, go to the com.codecoverage.runner package and run to the RunCodeCoverage java class.

->You have get such type of output

->a .
-Enter User Story Number, if multiple user Stories then please separate them       by comma (,)

->Note: Please Enter usscc number like US-1234.
-If you have two user story number like US-1235, Us-1234

->b.
-After entered you have to give a project location

->Like Enter SRC/Code Location

->Note: entered your location like D:\svnCheckout

-> c.
-After entered it will ask

-> d.
-Enter code coverage tool(Jococo/cobertura):
+> 3. Enter information as prompted

-> enter 1 for Cobertura

-> enter 2 for Jococo

-> Note:  if you want to code coverage cobertura press one or if you want to code coverage jococo press two.

-> 4.If we are getting such type of error when we run mvn sonar: sonar command. then we need to install collabnet subversion software.
-There is link we can download this software https://www.collab.net/downloads and set the path variable C:\Program Files\CollabNet\Subversion Client

-> 5. :+1:See Coverage Result on console.
+> 4. :+1:See Coverage Result on console.